-Roads close as Edinburgh prepares for Queen mourners
+Edinburgh roads close as city prepares for Queen mourners

 - Fettes Avenue

-- Queens Drive east of the roundabout (Holyrood Gait entrance)
+- Queens Drive east of the roundabout - Holyrood Gait entrance

 - Holyrood Park entrance at Meadowbank Terrace